helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I guess my experience with some stuff is kind of abstract.</h3 quote>
+<h3 quote align='center'>Intelligence is quickness to apprehend as distinct form ability, which is capacity to act wisely on the thing apprehended.</h3 quote>

 ---